LappleApple/awesome-leading-and-managing/Decision-Making.md

 - [In 2018, Focus on Quality of Decision Over Quality of Outcome](https://hunterwalk.com/2018/01/01/in-2018-focus-on-quality-of-decision-over-quality-of-outcome/) - by Hunter Walk.
 Takeaway: "In any system with relatively low cost of failure and repeatable game scenarios, it would seem that getting the decision right is actually what matters."

+- [Know Thyself: The Power of a Decision Journal](http://www.samkyle.com/decision-journal/) - by Sam Kyle.
+Takeaway: The author of *The Decision Checklist: A Practical Guide to Avoiding Problems* makes the case for keeping a journal of decisions.
+"A decision journal will help you to slow down, reflect on and understand your decisions, and provide a path for you to get better.
+In the end, taking the time to think through problems will save you time.
+Not only will you make better initial decisions, but you’ll spend less time cleaning up the mess of poor ones."

 - [The 90% Agreement Rule](https://hackernoon.com/the-90-agreement-rule-36757dcc8eaa) - by Lawrence Ripsher.
 Takeaway: Ripsher asserts that "we spend 90% of our time, talking about the 10% of things we disagree on."
 This takes up time and energy.
 Instead, "[c]reate clarity (and build on) wherever there is ‘about 90% agreement’ first— then come back around and address the disagreements after."

 - [Ruthless Prioritization](https://blackboxofpm.com/ruthless-prioritization-e4256e3520a9) — by Brandon Chu.
 Takeaway: “Estimate return on investment for each project; apply three constraints: dependencies, timeline and team composition, and sequence projects based on ROI and constraints.”
 Includes a template for triaging bugs as a tool for getting teams to think about priorities.